 Our lives are better left to chance

 - Tony Arata

 “This is my mother,” grandma said as she pointed to a beautiful photo in an old album.
 “Her name was Mabel…she was sixteen when this was taken.”
 She paused to take a sip of her tea, then continued.
 “Now, she was a Fisher before she married my dad, you know.
-His name was Rural or Ruell, but everyone called him Bert.”
+His name was Ruell, but everyone called him Bert.”
 Another pause, another sip, and then, “Now, Mabel’s mother…my grandmother?
 Her name was Esther, and…”

 That picture of Mabel was the first family photo that grandma shared with me, and it remains one of my favorites.
 I see so much hope in Mabel’s eyes, and confidence too.
 It is the photo of a young woman ready to take on the world.
 It is, quite simply, her defining image.

 It’s interesting to look at a photo when you already know what the future holds for the individual pictured in it.
 I knew that Mabel would give birth to sixteen (yes…sixteen!) children, and that she would help her husband manage the family farm.
 Additionally, since grandma was never one to sugarcoat things, I knew that Mabel would endure more than her share of tragedy in the years after she posed for that portrait.